Unhappy with your current job? Working online might be the solution for you.

 You can purchase online businesses or domain names that you think are undervalued and can sell them for a profit later.
 Try starting with small, and go bigger after you learn the ropes.

 19. Course Creator

 Pay Range: $0-Thousands per course

 Are you an expert in something?
-You can make a course about almost anything these days and post it to one of many available online course providers.
+You can sell online courses with your knowledge.
+Start by making a course, and post it to one of many available online course platforms.
 You can set up a reliable passive stream of income with a single good course.

 Best Careers for Remote Work in Canada (Long-term)

 I always look at the US to spot worker trends in Canada.
-According to a report published by CNBC, about one in every four remote workers earn US$100,000 a year or more.
+According to a report published by CNBC, about one in every four remote workers earns US$100,000 a year or more.
 Although this data is from US workers, the point is that you can make a lot as a remote worker.